lwa-project/lsl/doc/source/tutorial-tbn.rst

 	Cygnus A:  az -> 10.0, el -> 83.2

 After TBN data have been read in and a pointing position has been found, a beam can be formed.
-For example, forming a beam via integer sample delay-and-sum on Cygnus A for data taken on JD 2,455,548.38787::
+For example, forming a N-S beam via integer sample delay-and-sum on Cygnus A for data taken on JD 2,455,548.38787::

 	>>> from lsl.misc import beamformer
-	>>> stands = lwa1.getStands(2455548.38787, JD=True)
+	>>> antennas = []
+	>>> for ant in lwa1.getAntennas():
+	...     if ant.pol == 0:
+	...         antennas.append(ant)
+	...
-	>>> beamdata = beamformer.intDelayAndSum(stands, data, sampleRate=1e5,
+	>>> beamdata = beamformer.intDelayAndSum(antennas, data, sampleRate=1e5,
 	... azimuth=10.0, elevation=83.2)

-Line 2 retrieves the list of stands used for observations on the given date.
+Lines 2 through 5 retrieves the list of antennas used for observations and selects only antennas with N-S polarization.
 This information is needed in order to get the correct delays geometric and cable delays to use for the beam forming.